 Examples of Epistemic Exploitation

-Nora Berenstain (2016, p.576) in her paper on epistemic exploitation asks us to picture a scene where Amina, a Black woman, is out with a white male acquaintance.
+Nora Berenstain (2016, p.576), in her paper on epistemic exploitation, asks us to picture a scene where Amina, a Black woman, is out with a white male acquaintance.
 At some point during the meal, a white woman approaches her, reaches out to touch her hair, and exclaims how soft it is.
 Amina, as politely as possible, tells the white woman not to touch her hair.
 Offended, the white woman, responds, “I was just trying to give you a compliment,” and leaves angrily.
 Ben then asks Amina why she was “so rude” to the woman who was “just being nice.”
 Amina is tired and does not feel like defending her right to bodily autonomy or explaining the history of white objectification of Black women’s bodies and the racist entitlement that is inherent in a white person touching a Black woman without her permission (see Dabiri, 2019 for further examples).
 However, she knows that if she refuses to explain herself or simply says, “I don’t want to talk about it,” she runs the risk of being painted as overly emotional, irrational, hypersensitive, unfriendly, and aggressive.
 She thus faces a double bind: she can either engage in the coerced labour of explaining why the white woman’s action was racist and justify her response to it, or she can risk being seen as confirming the misogy-noiristic controlling image of the angry Black Woman.

 Now, suppose for a moment that you are Amina.
 The above happens on a Monday.
 On Tuesday, you are out with work colleagues for drinks where a similar exchange occurs.
 On Wednesday, on your way to work on the bus, upon learning that you are an academic, a well-meaning person sitting beside you repeatedly queries your assessment that it is harder for a woman of colour to progress professionally because of structural inequalities.
 ‘Surely it is a meritocracy’, they suggest, and ‘race or gender doesn’t come into it at all?’
 Thursday is no better when a male colleague despairs about gender and diversity quotas in university settings, asserting defiantly that his promotion application was turned down because he ‘wasn’t woke enough; wasn’t the right colour or gender’.
 Friday wasn’t exactly much fun either.
 At a faculty meeting, your department head informs you that you must head up a new committee on diversity and inclusion.
 Already overstretched and doing comparatively more objectively speaking than your colleagues, your petition to politely but firmly decline falls on deaf ears.
 Saturday delivers further unwelcome news.
 Your Head of Department emails to request you offer a seminar to colleagues and students on anti-racism to mark diversity week.
 When you reply that you cannot oblige due to existing commitments, your response is met with a sense of disbelief and pointed mention of ‘a missed opportunity’.